RintheLab/Linear-Regression-from-Scratch/README.md

-Linear-Regression-from-Scratch
+R in the Lab: Linear Regression from Scratch
 ================

-Linear Regression from Scratch using R.
+A tutorial explaining how to perform simple linear regression from scratch using linear algebra and calculus.

-The post for this repository is available in: [Linear Regression from Scratch](https://r-inthelab.net)
+The post for this repository is available in: [Linear Regression from Scratch](https://r-inthelab.net/2021/07/29/linear-regression-from-scratch/)

 Juan Pablo Carreón Hidalgo